 * 2017 Valentine’s Day — Richard App Gallery, Grand Rapids, MI

-ArtPrize 8, Baptism by Fire: An Allegory of Transformation —City Water Building by Richard App Gallery, Grand Rapids, MI – Baptism by Fire: An Allegory of Transformation celebrates the broad spectrum of emotions that humans experience through the use of archetypal, religious and cultural symbols.
-3-dimensional papier mâché sacred hearts and alabastrite skulls are used to evoke an emotional response.
-The juxtaposition of the iconic symbols of life and death in this piece explores both the religious and secular implications of the term Baptism by Fire, and tells a story of transformation.
-The life experiences that truly transform us are often born of struggle and hardship.
-Yet we often seek to forget the very experiences that deepen our understanding and appreciation of life.
-The height of our joy is equaled only by the depth
+ArtPrize 8, Baptism by Fire: An Allegory of Transformation —City Water Building by Richard App Gallery, Grand Rapids, MI – Baptism by Fire: An Allegory of Transformation celebrates the spectrum of emotions humans experience.
+Archetypal, religious, and cultural symbols inspired papier mâché sacred heart sculptures and alabastrite skulls evoked emotional responses.
+The juxtaposition of iconic symbols of life and death explored the religious and secular implications of Baptism by Fire.
+Telling a story of transformation.
+Sculptural elements were staged on graduated pedestals of reclaimed barn wood beams.
+Additional hearts hung from red cord “heartstrings,” allowing the hearts to interact visually.
+This piece represents the culmination of twenty years of working with the imagery of hearts.

 * 2015 Dia De Los Muertos — Richard App Gallery, Grand Rapids, MI

 One Girl’s Treasure, a now-defunct vintage shop, hosted a variety of artwork and invited Bethany to display several custom-made designs in its store windows.
 This allowed her to utilize years of experience as a visual merchandiser in a unique new way.
-Additionally, Destination1111 offered space for one of the Cirque A Circa murals and more of the group’s art as well as taking some of our performances to their event.
-As for the actual sponsored ArtPrize space, the project was modified to actively creating the floor mural from the original design as ArtPrize took place.
-This allowed individuals to come down to the space and actually watch as the group members worked on the massive painting through the three weeks of the event.
-Which also allowed for a lot of dialogue regarding the inspiration for the piece.
+Additionally, Destination1111 offered space for one of the Cirque A Circa murals and more of the group’s art.
+Performances origianally scheduled for the mural space were redirected here.
+As for the official ArtPrize space, the mural was modified to a stand-alone.
+Spectators visited the space, watching as the group worked on the massive painting through the duration of the event.
+Allowing a lot of dialogue regarding the inspiration for the piece.
 So, the group did raise awareness within the community, though a bit differently than originally planned.

-* 2009 Sings With Stars, Book release and art event — Literary Life Book Store – In late 2009, after much in-depth personal work, Bethany decided to write a semi-autobiographical book that used the unfortunate circumstances of her childhood to create an allegorical magical teen fiction book that conveyed the lessons she came away with from those experiences.
+* 2009 Sings With Stars, Book release and art event — Literary Life Book Store – In 2008, after much in-depth personal work, Bethany wrote a semi-autobiographical book.
+Using her childhood circumstances she created an allegorical magical Y/A book, conveying lessons she learned from those experiences.
 It was a deeply cathartic experience.
-Once writing and editing the book had been completed in mid 2010, Bethany chose to self publish the work, needing to see the project through to completion a timely fashion.
-The untimely death of her mother seemed to lend more urgency to the process, and made publishing and promoting the book all the more poignant.
-After a very successful book launch and two years of attending and selling the book at conventions, Bethany received an offer to re-publish the book with a slightly altered title, some new edits, and new illustrations were commissioned.
+With writing and light editing completed, Bethany self-published the work, needing to see the project to completion in a timely fashion.
+Her mother’s unexpected death created urgency and made publishing the book all the more poignant.
+After a very successful book launch and two years of attending and selling at conventions, Bethany received an offer to re-publish the book.
+The small publisher completed new edits, and new illustrations were commissioned.
 However, an untenable partnership with the illustrator brought the project to a standstill.
 So, after due consideration, Bethany laid the book to rest, along with the past that inspired it.